MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 ## 4. Sideload your app in Teams

-Sideloading an app is the process of installing apps on your computer that hasn't gone through the certification process to appear in the Store and to run on a Windows device.
+Sideloading an app is the process of installing apps on your computer, that hasn't gone through the certification process, to appear in the app store and to run on a Windows device.

 The operating system by default blocks you from sideloading apps.
 You have to enable sideloading of the apps to test your app in Teams.
 Before you turn on custom app sideloading for your development tenant, you must have one of the following:

 * Ensure to have a Teams account and with admin access.
 * Ensure to have a Microsoft 365 development account that allows app sideloading.